Grades Teachers and Assistants

 Liv Helmericks, School Director

-Inspired to create a school that would nurture childhood through art, nature, and community, Liv served as Mountain Sage Community School’s Founding Director prior to the school’s opening in 2013, and School Director since.
-During the school's founding years, she collaboratively organized and led a cooperative homeschool pre-school group and homeschooled her children using Waldorf methods.
-Her belief in the power of Waldorf-inspired education stems from her background and education in the arts (fine arts, design, and dance).
-She holds a BFA in Graphic Design from Colorado State University and has been dedicated to the path of sustainable living for many years.
-Liv has completed Waldorf training in Collaboration Leadership at the Sunbridge Institute in Chestnut Ridge, NY, and holds a certification in Waldorf Administration and Leadership from the Center for Anthroposophy.
-Maintaining a creative personal life and connection to the earth are some of her most deeply held values.
-She enjoys spending time in nature with her husband and two high school aged children.
-Liv is honored to serve the families and children of Mountain Sage.
+Inspired to create a school that would nurture a nature and art-filled childhood, Liv served as Mountain Sage Community School’s Founding Director in the years prior to the school’s opening in 2013, and continues to serve as School Director today.
+During the founding years, she collaboratively led and organized an early childhood homeschool co-op and homeschooled her oldest child using Waldorf methods.
+Her belief in the power of Waldorf-inspired education stems from her rich background in the arts (fine arts, design, and dance).
+She holds a BFA in Graphic Design from Colorado State University, and has been dedicated to following a path of sustainable living for many years.
+Liv is trained in Waldorf Collaborative Leadership, Appreciative Leadership, and is certified in Waldorf School Administration through the Center for Anthroposophy.
+Maintaining a strong connection to her own creativity and the natural world are some of her most deeply held values.
+She is the proud mom of two Mountain Sage graduates.

 Hillary joined the Mountain Sage community in 2012 as a founder, before the doors had even opened.
 In 2020 she left her longstanding role on the board to join the administrative staff, bringing with her decades of experience as a communicator, facilitator, and sustainability leader, and years of working with nonprofit organizations.
 Hillary holds an MA in Environment and Community, and a BA in Experiential Education.
-She and her husband are the proud parents of an MSCS grad and a current middle schooler.
+She and her husband are the proud parents of two MSCS graduates.

 Jacob Tucker, School Food Coordinator and Afternoon Receptionist